andorsk/blog/content/posts/did_auth.md

 }
 ```

+There are few really interesting things here.
+Firstly, let us notice that in
+this challenge, the DID of the holder is not present.
+That may seem unintuitive,
+because you would expect that to prove you own the did, you would need to also
+share the did value, but that is not required.
+It also does not necessarily show
+that the relying party owns a DID frm their!
+Another curveball here.

-Here we generate a `challenge` ( i find it easier to think of a nonce ), which a
+Second: we generate a `challenge` ( i find it easier to think of a nonce ), which a
 one time seed used to help sign.
 Learn more about the challenge format [here](https://w3c-ccg.github.io/vp-request-spec/#the-did-authentication-query-format)

-You might also notice a `domain` field.
-In practice, this field needs to be
+Third might also notice a `domain` field.
+According to the w3c, it needs to be
 checked to validate ownership of the domain.

 ```blockquote